dpkagrawal00/ai_autoscaler/README.md

 - Compare with other ML frameworks like `AutoGluon`.

 ## 🏁 Conclusion
-SmartPodScaler leverages AI to **intelligently predict and optimize Kubernetes pod scaling**, ensuring high availability and cost efficiency during high-traffic events. 🚀
+AIAutoScaler leverages AI to **intelligently predict and optimize Kubernetes pod scaling**, ensuring high availability and cost efficiency during high-traffic events. 🚀